Boris-Veselov/port_2/README.md

 ## Usage

-To run it locally, open it http://localhost:3000 to view it in your browser by running apm start.
+To run it locally, open it http://localhost:3000 to view it in your browser by running npm start.

 ## Contribution